agile-ts/documentation/docs/Interfaces.md

 ## `SelectorConfig`

-This is the `SelectorConfig` Interface, and it is used as config object in the creation of Selectors.
+This is the `SelectorConfig` Interface, and it is used as configuration object in the creation of Selectors.
 Here is a Typescript Interface of the Object for quick reference, however each property will be explained in more detail below.
 ```ts